 As an organization described in Section 501(c)(3) of the Internal Revenue Code, the Foundation is exempt from federal income taxes and has been classified as a private foundation.
 In accordance with the applicable provisions of the Internal Revenue Code, the Foundation is subject to an excise tax on net investment income, including realized gains, and to tax on unrelated business income in connection with certain partnership investments.
-Excise tax expense for the years ended December 31, 2015 and 2014, was \$10,554 and \$241,872, respectively.
+Excise tax expense for the years ended December 31, 2016 and 2015, was \$97,116 and \$10,554, respectively.

 The Foundation has provided for deferred income taxes at the excise tax rate of 2%.
 Deferred excise taxes relate to net unrealized investment gains or losses that have been recognized in the financial statements but are deferred from taxable income until realized.
-Total deferred excise benefit recorded on the statements of activities for the years ended December 31, 2015 and 2014, is \$32,000 and \$151,000, respectively.
+Total deferred excise expense (benefit) recorded on the statements of activities for the years ended December 31, 2016 and 2015, is \$52,000 and \$(32,000), respectively.
 The Foundation's informational returns for the years ended December 31, 2012 through 2015 are subject to examination by the Internal Revenue Service and the Attorney General of the State of Connecticut.

 In accordance with private foundation regulations, qualified minimum distributions are required to be made by the Foundation on an annual basis.
-Qualified distributions for the fiscal years ended December 31, 2015 and 2014, were \$5,489,896 and \$5,794,437, respectively.
+Qualified distributions for the fiscal years ended December 31, 2016 and 2015, were \$4,730,259 and \$5,489,896 respectively.